Behavioural-based safety questionnaire.

 b.
 Employee and management involvement.

 c.
-Identification and observation of behavior.
+Identification and observation of behaviour.

 11. Behavior-based safety is an injury prevention process.
 True or false?